 Works are now complete and the new pedestrian-operated traffic lights have been switched on, keeping hundreds of Ballarat school students safe on their journey to and from school.

 The new lights at the intersection of Sturt, Russell and Morrison streets are part of a $4.8 million Victorian Government investment aimed at increasing safety and improving the traffic flow between the Ballarat CBD and the developing western suburbs, particularly during peak traffic times for work and school.

 Other upgrades included the extension of the existing east-bound right turning lane from Sturt Street into Russell Street, and adding a left-turn lane from Russell Street into Sturt Street.As the city continues to grow and expand, with traffic volumes steadily increasing on the western end of Sturt Street, the new traffic lights will make it safer and easier for pedestrians, and particularly students, to cross the busy road.

-After the traffic lights become operational, the school crossing on Sturt Street, near Loreto College, will be removed and students and other pedestrians will be encouraged to use the new set of lights to cross Sturt Street.
-We will also be removing the right-turn movement from Hamilton Avenue to Sturt Street.
+Now that the signals have been switched on, the existing school crossing near Loreto College, will be removed and students and other pedestrians will use the new set of lights to cross Sturt Street.

 During the works, at least one lane of Sturt Street in each direction will remain open.
 There will be temporary closures of Morrison Street, Russell Street and Cedar Avenue to accommodate the movement of contractor vehicles and for the safety of onsite workers.
 Detours will be in place, but access to homes in those streets will not be impacted.